tkrojer/pandda_inspect_tools/README.md

-## Inspecting results from pandda.analyse and ligand building in COOT
+## Inspecting results from pandda_analyse and ligand building in COOT

 inspect_pandda_analyse.py is a python plugin for COOT that enables inspection of [PanDDA](https://pandda.bitbucket.io/#) event maps and modelling of ligands.
 It is a minimalistic version of pandda.inspect, but it works on Windows, Mac and Linux and with the latest version of CCP4/ COOT.
 There is however one important difference to the original pandda.inspect program: inspect_pandda_analyse.py only reads MTZ files, not the CCP4 maps produced by pandda.analyse!
 This means that you first need to convert the maps with convert_event_map_to_mtz.py before you can view them.